My Employee is Angry at Me

-If your employee is angry at you there could be multiple reasons.
-Although, some of these reasons may be your fault some may not be.
-Therefore, in either case, you need to have an honest open conversation with the employee.
+If your employee is angry at you, there could be multiple reasons, and you need to have an honest, open conversation with the employee.
 After that, make sure you earnestly try to take action to solve the issues.
-Above all, even if you can’t fix a problem, you have shown with this honest open conversation that you care about your employee.
-In conclusion, this process will help you build back trust.
+Although some of these reasons for them being angry may be your fault, some may not be.
+Above all, even if you can’t fix a problem, you have shown with this honest, open conversation that you care about your employees.

 Have You Crossed The Line?